 What does (____) have to do with Wal-Mart’s success?

-What else would (____) help Wal-Mart with?

 Wal-Mart spends less than the competition on advertising.
 How do they get away with that?

 While students may or may not identify the key aspects of Wal-Mart’s strategy initially, the instructor should help students identify and quantify the varying aspects of Wal-Mart’s competitive advantage.
 A summary of Wal-Mart’s advantages, as well as questions to help facilitate discussion, is found below.